Miranda Jones

 My Approach

-I work with a wide range of creative methods- including visual art, nature-based arts, digital arts, sand tray, clay, movement, bodywork, music, drama, puppets and poetry.
-I am equally happy to suggest creative experiments as I am to be guided by your own interests.
+I work with a wide range of creative methods- including visual art, nature-based arts, digital arts, sand tray, clay, movement, bodywork, stories, puppets and poetry.
+Dreams are also an area we can explore, discovering your own personal mythology.
+I am equally happy to suggest creative experiments as I am to be guided by your interests.
 Our work can include body-mind practices such as breathing, grounding and meditation.

 Get In Touch